 Finally, the list of top Kubernetes tips and tricks comes to an end.
 The tips provided in the above discussion aim at improving your Kubernetes usage.
 On the other hand, you could gain additional insights on using Kubernetes by referring to additional information.
 For example, “Kubernetes: The Smart Person’s Guide” can work effectively for learning more about the whole Kubernetes landscape.
 Basics don’t hurt, and you need a lot more of it to make the most of Kubernetes!

 You can also take our Kubernets Training Course to advance your Kubernetes skills and knowledge.
-Not to mention, Kubernetes community is another good source for updating your knowledge on the container orchestration platform.
+Not to mention, the Kubernetes community is another good source for updating your knowledge on the container orchestration platform.
 So, keep reading and searching for more information on Kubernetes!